 The Free Application for Federal Student Aid (FAFSA) form is used to apply for all need-based aid at the Boston Architectural College.
-Sources of need-based aid include federal and state student financial aid, including grants and student loans.
+Sources of need-based aid include federal and state student financial aid which may be grants, loans or work-study.
 Students are encouraged to complete their FAFSA online at www.fafsa.ed.gov.
 There is no charge for submitting this form.